 Source: Twitter

-A step further: potential GPT-4 use cases
+A step further: potential use cases of GPT-4

 Read also: Open-source vs. OpenAI.
 8 best open-source alternatives to GPT